TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Codeblocks.rst

 code blocks will use the language as specified in the `highlight` directive for syntax highlighting.

-This language works as fall back for the outdated code-blocks that do not specify the desired language.
+This language works as fall back for the outdated code blocks that do not specify the desired language.

 For TYPO3 we have adopted the convention that each reStructuredText source file